RijoyP/RijoyP/README.md

 - Ensures reliable, eventually consistent integration with other services.

 **4. Azure Service Bus**
-- Used for decoupled, reliable event delivery to downstream services (e.g., inventory, search, analytics).
+- Used for decoupled, reliable event delivery to downstream services.

 **5. Azure Blob Storage**
-- Product manuals and images are uploaded and stored securely.
+- Product manuals are uploaded and stored securely.
-- Supports direct upload via SAS or server-side streaming.

 ---

 ### 2. Basket API